-Trusting the Lord With Our Finances
+Trusting the Lord with Our Finances

-- Trust God to provide operating funds rather than soliciting contributions.
+1. We trust God to provide operating funds rather than soliciting contributions.

 Over the many years, the faith of ones like George Müller and Hudson Taylor influenced the IBLP practice of not soliciting funds.
 IBLP believes that God will provide needed ministry funds through answer to prayer.

 While we do not ever ask for donations, we realize that in today’s world, many prefer to give through online options.
 We believe that providing an opportunity to make a donation online is in keeping with our financial policies.